-In terms of recovery, many patients take it easy for the first day or so after the grafting surgery, then return to school or work the next day.
+In terms of recovery, many patients take it easy for the first day or so after the maxillofacial surgery, then return to school or work the next day.
 It’s usually recommended that a person limit physical activity for about a week or so to give the area time to fully heal.
 Swelling and some discomfort are common during the first few days after a bone grafting procedure.
 How much swelling and pain a patient has depends in large part on the extent and complexity of his or her bone grafting surgery.

 Another grafting procedure called a lift graft or simply a sinus graft is used to permit the replacement of upper teeth that are positioned near a thin sinus wall.
 The maxillary sinuses are empty pockets positioned behind the cheeks and above the upper teeth.
 Naturally, the roots of certain upper teeth reach up into these sinuses, and when these are missing, only a thin layer of bone is left to separate the maxillary sinuses and the mouth.
 Since this sinus wall is very thin, it is often impossible to place dental implants in the area.
 For years there was no option for missing teeth in the region other than dentures.

 Today, the sinus lift graft, which is performed by Dr. Gallardo, corrects this situation by augmenting the bone in the area.
 During this procedure, the sinus membrane is lifted upward, allowing donor bone to be inserted into the bottom of the sinus or roof of the upper jaw.
 Over the course of a few months, the bone becomes a solid part of the jaw, allowing dental implants to be placed and stabilized in the area.

 In some cases, the sinus lift procedure can be performed at the same time as dental implant placement, but this requires enough bone to be available between the bottom of the sinus and the upper jaw ridge to stabilize the implant adequately during the healing process.
 If this is not the case, the sinus graft will be performed first and given several months to heal before the dental implants are placed.